Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Introduction

 \subsection{Open Problems}

-This work represents a first step toward understanding the behavior of Glauber dynamics under entropic repulsion in the $p$-SOS model.
-However, several important questions remain open.
-Although we established an exponential lower bound on the mixing time, it is not yet clear whether this bound is sharp.
-In the classical SOS model, \cite{lubetzky2016harmonic} proved an upper bound of $\exp(O(L \log L))$ by combining a refined canonical path argument with monotonicity, censoring techniques, and cluster expansion.
-In contrast, for the $p$-SOS model, it remains unclear whether a similar upper bound can be established.
-The difficulty lies in the lack of subadditivity and the increased complexity of energy penalties for large gradients.
-In this context, \cite{caputo2017entropic} developed a cluster expansion adapted to general $p$-SOS interfaces and provided tools that may be useful for deriving upper bounds, though a full mixing time analysis using these methods is still lacking.
+This work represents a first step toward understanding the behavior of Glauber dynamics under entropic repulsion in the $p$-SOS model, but several important questions remain open, since although we established a stretched-exponential lower bound on the mixing time of the form $\exp\!\bigl(cL^{1-o(1)}\bigr)$, it is not yet clear whether this bound is sharp; indeed, while in the classical SOS model \cite{lubetzky2016harmonic} proved a matching upper bound of order $\exp(O(L))$ by combining a refined canonical path argument with monotonicity, censoring techniques, and cluster expansion, for the $p$-SOS model it remains unclear whether a comparable upper bound can be derived or whether the slower stretched-exponential time scale suggested by our lower bound genuinely reflects the true behavior of the dynamics, a difficulty that stems from the lack of subadditivity and the increased complexity of the energy penalties associated with large gradients, which hinder a direct extension of the techniques available in the SOS case; in this context, although \cite{caputo2017entropic} developed a cluster expansion adapted to general $p$-SOS interfaces and provided tools that may prove useful for deriving upper bounds, whether these or other methods can lead to a sharper lower bound of order $\exp(cL)$ or instead to a matching upper bound confirming a stretched-exponential mixing time remains an open problem and an interesting direction for future research.

 A further open question concerns the sharpness of the exponential scale.
-While both lower and upper bounds of the form $\exp(cL)$ or $\exp(cL^a)$ have been established for the SOS model \cite{caputo2014dynamics} and related settings, the precise value of the constant $c$ has never been determined.
+While both lower and upper bounds of the form $\exp(cL^{1-o(1)})$ or $\exp(cL^{a^{d(p)}-o(1)})$ have been established for the SOS model \cite{caputo2014dynamics} and related settings, the precise value of the constant $c$ has never been determined.
 It remains unclear whether $c$ can be explicitly identified, or at least characterized, and whether this constant depends monotonically on $p$ in the $p$-SOS model.
 Even understanding the qualitative behavior --- for instance, whether $c$ increases or decreases as $p$ varies --- would provide valuable insight into the dynamics under entropic repulsion.

 Another natural direction is to extend the present results beyond the very low-temperature regime.
 While our analysis relies heavily on contour expansion techniques valid for large $\beta$, the behavior near the roughening transition $\beta_R$ remains largely mysterious.
 In particular, obtaining rigorous mixing time estimates for $p$-SOS dynamics in the regime $\beta$ just above $\beta_R$, where standard Peierls-type arguments break down, poses a significant challenge and requires new ideas beyond cluster expansion.